wxwern/cs2103t-tp/docs/DeveloperGuide.md

   * The parent `Organization` can be retrieved via `Recruiter#getOrganization()` which returns an Optional that contains the `Organization` or an empty Optional if the `Recruiter` is not linked to any.

 For the `Organization` class:
-  * The `Organization` class does not maintain a direct list of the `Recruiter` contacts linked to it.
+  * The organization does not maintain a direct list of recruiters linked to it.

-  * Instead, it is retrieved via `Contact#getChildren(Model model)` where each contact in the model is checked to see whether its parent matches the `Organization`.
+  * Instead, it is retrieved via `Contact#getChildren(Model model)` where each contact in the model is checked to see whether its parent matches the organization.

 Given below is an example usage scenario and how a recruiter can be linked to an existing organization at each step.